nreid/vc_tutorials/Part1_qc_alignment.md

 ___

 Samtools has implemented a simple alignment viewer in 'tview'.
-IGV is better, but tview is right in the terminal.
 Let's look at the same region as above.

 ```bash
 # set a variable 'GEN' that gives the location of the reference genome: